...

 Emergency planning surrounding your pets is a great idea.
 Embarking upon a journey towards emergency pet care planning is certainly worth your time.
 Remember that if an emergency strikes and you become unable to care for your pet then it will be too late to begin creating a document like a power of attorney.
 As a result, the more planning you can do ahead of time the better off you and your family will be.

 When it comes to estate planning and your pets, it is wise to remember that your pets are not human beings.
-No matter how close you consider your pets to be people they simply are not treated that way under the law.
-Rather, pets fall under the category of personal property.
-In this way, a pet is treated similarly to any other household item or thing that you own.
+No matter how close you consider your pets to be like people, the law does not treat them that way.
+Instead, pets belong to the category of personal property.
+In this regard, a pet is handled similarly to any other household item or possession that you own.

-If you were to pass away, have you given any thought to how you want your animals to be cared for?
+Have you thought about how you want to care for your animals if you were to pass away?
 We at the Law Office of Bryan Fagan realized that it is not necessarily a pleasant experience to have to think about your death and what can happen to your animals after you pass away.
 Surely, you want what is best for your animals.
-However, if you have not necessarily put a lot of thought into how they are going to be cared for after you pass away then you are doing them a disservice.
+However, if you haven’t put much thought into how to care for them after your passing, then you are doing them a disservice.
 While nobody wants anything to happen to you unexpectedly the reality of life is that none of us know the moment that will be our last here on earth.
 With that said, planning for these situations is essential if you want to cover all your bases and do all that you can to care for your animals.

 There are long-term, estate planning methods that you can utilize to care for your pets.
 Using trusts and specialized pet trusts to care for your animals after you have passed away are two methods of long-term pet care that you may choose to utilize.
 If using a trust to care for your animals on a long-term basis does not suit you, then you can consider naming a caretaker for your animals in your will.
 On the one hand, if you have a pet who does not require a great deal of immediate care or attention then naming a caretaker in your will is a good idea.
 That person could simply step in were you to pass away and could make decisions on behalf of the animal in your absence.